zerasul/mdbook_en/6helloworld/helloworld.md

 This is one of the most important aspects; in this section, you define which input or output devices it is compatible with; whether it is a 3 or 6 button gamepad, mouse, CD-ROM, Activator, etc....

-It is important to define it in order to have a better compatibility with all available hardware.
+It is important to define it in order to have better compatibility with all available hardware.
 Let's see a table with the available options:

 | Key   | Description               |
 |-------|---------------------------|